ConEmu/ConEmu.github.io/en/ChildGui.md

 Because it is not ‘possible’ to resize that ChildGui when ConEmu window has to be resized!
 For example, you maximize ConEmu window but child application remains its small size.
 That will look weird, small framed child window with caption inside ConEmu workspace.

+<h3 id="not-controlled"> Can't be controlled by ConEmu </h3>

+These application process all mouse and keyboard events, draw the contents including selection areas internally.
+ConEmu can't control or customize them.

+From time to time somebody asks why PuTTY colors do not match ConEmu palette.
+That is because PuTTY colors must be configured in PuTTY itself.